Back to All Events

 11.30am - Audience Q&A and Book Signing

-*Talk and lunch tickets include access to the talk, welcome refreshments and lunch in the Ox Barn - either a 2-course Prix Fixe menu, or a £30 allocation towards your bill.
+*Talk and lunch tickets include access to the talk, welcome refreshments and lunch in the Ox Barn or The Swan - a £30 allocation towards your bill.
 Guests may be seated on a communal table - if you have a seating preference, please let us know and we will do our best to accommodate you on the day.

 Justine Picardie